AljoschaMeyer/pavo-bootstrap/reference.md

 The given time complexities are the minimum that a pavo implementation must provide.
 An implementation is of course free to provide *better* complexity bounds than those required.
 In particular, any amortized complexity bound can be implemented as non-amortized.
 The converse is not true: If a complexity requirement is unamortized, then implementations are not allowed to provide only amortized bounds.

+All time complexities are allowed to be probabilistic, but they must be preserved under adversarial input (under the assumption that the adversary can not predict the source of randomness).

 Whenever a function is described to "throw a type error", it throws a map `{ :tag :err-type, :expected <expected>, :got <got>}` where `<expected>` and `<got>` are the keywords denoting the respective types (see `(typeof x)`).
 Type errors are also trown when an argument is described as having a certain type, but an argument of a different type is supplied.
 For example "Do foo to the int `n`" throws a type error with `:expected :int` if `n` is not an int.

 Whenever an argument is referred to as a "positive int", but an int less than zero is supplied, the function throws `{ :tag :err-negative, :got <got>}`, where `<got>` is the supplied, negative int.